RedMadRobot/input-mask-ios/README.md

 ## `UITextFieldTextDidChange` notification and target-action `editingChanged` event

-`UITextField` with assigned `MaskedTextFieldDelegate` or `PolyMaskTextFieldDelegate` object won't issue `UITextFieldTextDidChange` notifications and `editingChanged` control events.
+`UITextField` with assigned `MaskedTextFieldDelegate` object won't issue `UITextFieldTextDidChange` notifications and `editingChanged` control events.
 This happens due to the `textField(_:shouldChangeCharactersIn:replacementString:)` method implementation, which always returns `false`.

 Consider using following workaround in case if you do really need to catch editing events: